 "Repent ye, and believe the gospel," is the message of the New Testament.
 Without repentance, none can believe unto salvation.
 "Except ye repent, ye shall all likewise perish."
 But unless men are caused to see what sin is in the light of God's law and what the atonement is in the light of God's law, they are not going to have any true repentance.

-The Greek word for repentance ( metanoia ) literally means a change of mind or attitudes, a change of mind or attitude to the law of God, of course!
+The Greek word for repentance ( metanoia ) literally means a change of mind or attitudes, a change of mind or attitude to the law of God.
 Bible repentance is repentance for sin, and sin is the transgression of the law, or lawlessness (1 John 3:4).
 The Bible declares, "The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be."
 Rom.
 8:7.
 Here we are told that the natural, unrepentant man is hostile to God and to His law.
 God and His law cannot be separated.
 Our attitude to one is our attitude to the other.
 Man is a fugitive from law.
 Like the prodigal, he thinks that freedom consists in being free from the authority of the Father.
 But repentance means a wholly new attitude to God and to the authority of His law—just as the returning prodigal had a completely new view of his father's authority.